 However Mailchimp marketing automation falls down due to the fact it is based on static campaigns and separate lists, rather than dynamic campaigns and overall subscribers (who can belong to multiple campaigns).
-The former is not an effective way of communicating and monetising your audience whilst the latter enables you to send personalised communications based on where the contact is at in their business journey and the actions taken on your site such as downloaded content.
-There is new email marketing software in town to review…
+The former just isn’t an effective way of communicating and monetising your audience; the latter way enables you to send personalised communications based on where the contact is at in their journey and the actions they take on your site.

 Mailchimp Drip Campaign Fail